min2ha/ukwa-site/content/target/71532/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: BRUSSELS BLASTED Brexit Secretary Dominic Raab hits out at EU for having ‘no coherent’ explanation for why they rebuffed Chequers

 Reports UK politicians' reaction to the EU's rejection of Theresa May's Chequers plan at the Salzburg European Council meeting in September 2018.